-We are firmly committed to a policy of social responsibility in co-operation with our affiliated and subsidiary companies in all areas in which we operate.
-During 2002 CNT joined the SRTP (Social Responsibility in Tobacco Production) – program for all our tobacco operations and this is regularly successfully reviewed and audited.
+CNT is firmly committed to a policy of social responsibility in co-operation with its affiliated and subsidiary companies in all areas of operation.
+Since 2002 CNT has been participating in SRTP (Social Responsibility in Tobacco Production) – from all tobacco operations.

 Tobacco Processing: Occupational Health & Safety policy

-CNT shall comply with all applicable national and international laws and regulations regarding Occupational Health & Safety policy affecting our business activities.
-We have established procedures for assessing and reviewing the occupational health and safety impacts of its present and future activities on a regular basis.
-We shall seek continually to identify and implement all pro-active measures required to safeguard the health and safety of our employees on company premises.
+CNT shall comply with all applicable national and international laws and regulations regarding Occupational Health & Safety policy affecting business activities.
+Procedures have been established for assessing and reviewing the occupational health and safety impacts of present and future activities on a regular basis.
+Through continual improvement all pro-active measures are taken to safeguard the health and safety of our employees on company premises.

-Our concept of Good Agricultural Practice (GAP) aims to ensure sustainable, economically viable production of usable tobacco.
-We are implementing GAPs throughout our leaf operations and aim to introduce best agricultural practices to produce a quality crop while protecting, sustaining or enhancing the environment with regard to soil, water, air, wild and plant life.
-We aim to train our contracted farmers to ensure that they are able to fully implement these guidelines.
+The concept of Good Agricultural Practice (GAP) if the fundamental core of the way operations ensure sustainable, economically viable production of tobacco.
+GAP is implemented throughout all the leaf operations and strives to incorporate best agricultural practices in the production of a quality crop while protecting, sustaining or enhancing the environment with regard to soil, water, air, Biodiversity.
+This is carried out through training, knowledge transfer and extension services for contracted farmers to ensure that they are able to fully implement these guidelines.

 The GAP program has seven main components:

 - Farmers training through our field extension officers / surveys / follow up / training adjustments

 - Risk assessments